Applied Music Lessons

 - Jazz Style and Concepts for Wind Instruments: Brendon Wilkins

-Lessons for music majors in good standing are subsidized by the College; for 2023-24, the fee for non-majors is $650 per semester for hour lessons and $325 for half-hour lessons.
-Scholarships may be eligible upon application.
+For credit lessons for music majors in good standing are subsidized by the College.
+Non-credit lessons will not be subsidized; for 2025-26, the fee for non-majors is $650 per semester for hour lessons and $325 for half-hour lessons.

 There are a limited number of scholarships available to help with music lessons.
 Students taking lessons for credit may apply for a scholarship using our online Scholarship for Applied Music Lesson Form (not available for JanPlan).
 Eligibility is based primarily upon demonstrated financial need, as verified by the Financial Aid Office.